 Recent grads are eligible to apply for the Core Apprentice program up to one year after they graduate.
 This means that anyone who graduated in 2021 from a New Plays on Campus school is eligible to apply for the 2022-23 Core Apprentice program.

-The top twelve to fifteen rated students after the first round of review will be contacted for the full script of their play in May 2021, which will then be read by a larger panel.
-The three writers selected for the Core Apprentice development experience will receive: a professional mentorship with an established playwright who will read the student's work, provide career advice, and serve as a connection to the field; recognition on the Playwrights' Center website and consulting opportunities with Playwrights' Center artistic staff; Playwrights' Center Membership for two years; professional development and educational opportunities; an intensive workshop with professional actors, a dramaturg, and a director; a $500 stipend for the workshop in June 2022.
+The top twelve to fifteen rated students after the first round of review will be contacted in May 2022 for the full script of their play, which will then be read by a panel of Playwrights’ Center Fellows.
+The three writers selected for the Core Apprentice development experience will receive: a professional mentorship with an established playwright who will read the student's work, provide career advice, and serve as a connection to the field; recognition on the Playwrights' Center website and consulting opportunities with Playwrights' Center artistic staff; Playwrights' Center Membership for two years; professional development and educational opportunities; an intensive workshop with professional actors, a dramaturg, and a director; a $500 stipend for the workshop in March 2023.
 Applicants do not need to be residents of Minnesota.

 Each application will contain the following pieces:

 -Application Form (including contact details, eligibility, and demographic information)

 Include a professional resume that details work, education, and life experiences that are relevant to this opportunity.